Rockwoods Reservation

 Rockwoods Reservation is a 1843 acre state forest and wildlife conservation area in St. Louis County, Missouri.
-It was established in 1938, making it one of the oldest Missouri Department of Conservation areas.
+It was established in 1938, making it one of the oldest conservation areas established by the Missouri Department of Conservation.

-Being located close to a major urban area and in a rapidly developing suburban area increases its significance as a nature reserve.
-Rockwoods supports a diverse array of native plant and animal life and contains geologically interesting rock formations and ecologically important springs and caves.
+Rockwoods is significant for its close location in a rapidly developing suburban area and close to a major urban area.
+It supports a diverse array of native plant and animal life, contains geologically-interesting rock formations, and ecologically-important springs and caves.
 Rockwoods Reservation is not a pristine wilderness untouched by human hands, however; remnants of extensive former limestone, clay and gravel quarrying operations are hidden in the dense second growth hardwood forest.
 Most of the original forest was clearcut to feed lime kilns.

 Rockwoods Reservation adjoins St. Louis County's 1724 acre Greensfelder County Park to the south, which itself abuts the state's 1388 acre Rockwoods Range Conservation Area.
-Taken together, these three parcels constitute a contiguous green belt of almost 5000 acre.
+Together, these three parcels constitute a contiguous green belt of almost 5000 acre.
 The 14.5 mi Greenrock Trail is a hiking trail that crosses all three areas with one terminus in Rockwoods Reservation.

 There are six trails in Rockwoods Reservation: